engy-dev/HRNet/README.md

 # HRnet
 Welcome to HRnet!
 This is our company's internal application to create and view employee records.

+ ## Components

+ * EmployeeList component: Displays a list of employees with filtering and pagination

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).